dams/dams.github.com/_drafts/p5-mop-external-feedback.markdown

 p5-mop is very easy to install:

+0. if you don't have cpanm, get it with `curl -L http://cpanmin.us | perl - App::cpanminus`
+1. first, we need to install twigils, with `cpanm --dev twigils`
-1. if you're using github, just fork the `p5-mop-redux` project.
+2. if you're using github, just fork the `p5-mop-redux` project.
 Otherwise you can get a zip [here](https://github.com/stevan/p5-mop-redux/archive/master.zip).
-2. if you don't have cpanm, get it with `curl -L http://cpanmin.us | perl - App::cpanminus`
 3. using cpanm, execute `cpanm .` from within the p5-mop-redux directory.
-4. you'll need to do the same with twigils: either fork the `twigils` project, or get a zip [here](https://github.com/rafl/twigils/archive/master.zip).
-5. then cpanm, execute `cpanm .` from within the twigils directory.

 ## A first example ##